Vatican-vetted magazine accuses Steve Bannon of 'apocalyptic geopolitics'

-A close confidant of Pope Francis, writing Thursday in a Vatican-approved magazine, has condemned White House chief strategist Steve Bannon as a supporter of "Christian fundamentalism" and "apocalyptic geopolitics."
+A close confidant of Pope Francis, writing Thursday in a Vatican-approved magazine, has condemned those within American presidential administrations who espouse the ideology of "Christian fundamentalism" — naming White House chief strategist Steve Bannon as a proponent of such "apocalyptic geopolitics."

 Trump has sought to bar travelers from six Muslim-majority countries and vowed to build a wall on the Mexican border.